saudieagles24/Saudi-Eagles-/README.md

 # About us

-We’re a team hopeful to represent our country in the nationals
+Our team is aspiring to compete in the nationals and to continue representing our nation in future competitions.

 # Some pictures of ourselves